AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 #### Procedure
 The following experiments were run in the recycled **[recycled]** system to determine the relationship between various influent mixtures and their corresponding absorbances.

-Humic Acid only influent trials:
+Humic acid only influent trials:
 * Flush the system at high pump speed with distilled water
 * Empty the system of water **[water]**
 * Fill the 6 L bucket with 6 L of water
 * Turn on the water pump and let water flow at 100 RPM.
 Let system flow for a few minutes and make sure that the turbidity and absorbance readings are low
-* Using 1.00 mL pipette, pipette 10 mL of the 3 g/L stock solution of Humic Acid to attain 5 mg/L (for 10 mg/L, pipette 20 mL, for 15 mg/L pipette 30 ML), use metal rod to mix well
+* Using 1.00 mL pipette, pipette 10 mL of the 3 g/L stock solution of humic acid to attain 5 mg/L (for 10 mg/L, pipette 20 mL, for 15 mg/L pipette 30 ML), use metal rod to mix well
-* Record absorbances and turbidity readings after system reaches steady state for each concentration of Humic Acid
+* Record absorbances and turbidity readings after system reaches steady state for each concentration of humic acid

 Clay only influent trials:
 * Flush the system at high pump speed with distilled water